NikhilRana2076/FRVSO/README.md

 # FRVSO
- My seventh-semester project, 'Facial Recognition Voting with OTPs,' is an innovative system designed to enhance the voting process.
+My seventh-semester project, 'Facial Recognition Voting with OTPs,' is an innovative system designed to enhance the security and integrity of college event voting procedures.
+This project combines two robust authentication mechanisms: facial recognition technology (utilizing LBPH and Haar Cascade algorithms) and one-time passwords (OTPs).
+It represents a significant milestone in my academic journey.